-Always Free | Free on 1st Sundays | Free on 1st Tuesdays | Free on 2nd Tuesdays | Free on 1st Wednesdays | Free on 1st Thursdays | Free on 1st Fridays | Free on Saturdays | Free on 2nd Saturdays | Free on Random Days | Free to SNAP benefits holders| Free to members of other museums | Free weekends to B of A cardholders | Free to library cardholders
+Always Free | Free on 1st Sundays | Free on 1st Tuesdays | Free on 2nd Tuesdays | Free on 1st Wednesdays | Free on 1st Thursdays | Free on Saturdays | Free on 2nd Saturdays | Free on Select Days | Free to SNAP benefits holders| Free to members of other museums | Free weekends to B of A cardholders | Free to library cardholders

-FREE admission on the First Sunday of each month
+FREE admission on the first Sunday of each month

 Asian Art Museum (San Francisco)